Grigore Sturdza: Death

 Grigore Jr's suicide pushed Sturdza to recognize his other sons by various women, including Lieutenant Dimitrie Pavelescu, who became Pavelescu-Sturdza.
 This new arrival to the family made national news in August 1896, when he was listed as a victim of the Avramescu–Weintraub usurers' syndicate, who were allegedly aware that his father would honor any debt.
 During May 1897, the Beizadea sued the Lieutenant to have the adoption canceled.
 The first such ever case to be heard by a Romanian court, it prompted Pavelescu's creditors to bring up proof of his paternity.
 Another adoptive son, Mihai, married Valeria, daughter of Junimist poet Veronica Micle; their own son, Grigore M. Sturdza, was noted as a modernist poet.
 Literary historian Elena Vulcănescu argues that writer and academic Paul Zarifopol, born 1874, may have unofficially been the child of Sturdza and Maria Stamatiu, who was then forced to marry the administrator of Sturdza's manor in Cristești.
 The Beizadea also had daughters from his extramarital affairs, including one who became the wife of chemist-politician Petru Poni.

+When in Constanța, Grigore and Ralu became supporters of the local art movement: they were noted as patrons of the octogenarian actor Matei Millo, who was giving his last-ever performances at an improvised hall.
+During Sturdza's final months, the couple were frequently seen at the Georgescu Garden in Bucharest, where they watched sketch comedies by Nicolae Niculescu-Buzău and drank "only mazagran".
+The Beizadea died on January 26 (Old Style: January 12 or 13), 1901.
+This occurred in his palace on Bonaparte Street, Bucharest, with the ultimate cause of death registered as "double pneumonia", an illness which had consumed him for some 11 days.
+Aware that the disease was fatal, and "so very proud of his own anatomy", "he asked his physician to perform an autopsy on his cadaver"; reportedly, his final activity was selecting a spot for one of his decorative statues.